Manifest (TV series)

 Manifest is an American supernatural drama television series created by Jeff Rake that premiered on September 24, 2018, on NBC.
-It centers on the passengers and crew of a commercial airliner who suddenly reappear after their plane goes missing and they are presumed dead for five and a half years.
+It centers on the passengers and crew on a commercial airliner who suddenly reappear after their plane goes missing and they are presumed dead for five and a half years.
 It stars Melissa Roxburgh, Josh Dallas, Athena Karkanis, J. R. Ramirez, Luna Blaise, Jack Messina, Parveen Kaur, Matt Long, Holly Taylor, Daryl Edwards, and Ty Doran.

 In October 2018, NBC ordered further episodes for the first season and subsequently renewed the series for a second season that aired in 2020, and again for a third in 2021.
 In June 2021, the series was canceled by NBC after three seasons.
 The series was added to Netflix shortly before it was canceled and immediately topped the viewing charts, persuading Netflix to renew Manifest for a fourth and final season consisting of twenty episodes split into two volumes, with the first releasing on November 4, 2022, and the second on June 2, 2023.
+In August 2026, a spin-off series titled Arrivals: A New Manifest Mystery was ordered to series by Netflix.